tdsmale/tdsmale.github.io/Jungian.md

 ##### Shadow
 - Unnatural: Catharsis.
 Finds it unnatural to promote a purgative atmosphere.
 - Unconscious: Experimentation.
-Unconsciously provokes the adoption of seemingly useless things.
+Unconsciously seeks the adoption of seemingly useless things.

 #### LSE / ESTJ / ESTj / Equerry (Shadow: Brigand).
 Conscientious Servant.
 Putting things to good use.